EarthObservationSimulator/instrupy/docs/miscellaneous.rst

     specified angular diameter) *around* the z-axis (nadir-direction).
 The rotation about the pointing axis is unrestricted.
     The resulting FOR is characterized by a proxy-sensor as follows:

-    * The proxy-sensor orientation is aligned to the NADIR_POINTING frame.
+    * The proxy-sensor orientation is aligned to the *NADIR_POINTING* frame.

-    * If input sensor FOV is CIRCULAR:
+    * If instrument FOV is *CIRCULAR*:

-        proxy-sensor FOV is CIRCULAR with diameter = maneuver diameter + input FOV diameter
+        proxy-sensor FOV is *CIRCULAR* with diameter = maneuver diameter + instrument FOV diameter

-    * If input sensor FOV is RECTANGULAR:
+    * If instrument FOV is *RECTANGULAR*:

-        proxy-sensor FOV is CIRCULAR with diameter = maneuver diameter + diagonal angle of the input rectangular FOV
+        proxy-sensor FOV is *CIRCULAR* with diameter = maneuver diameter + diagonal angle of the instrument rectangular FOV

-        where diagonal angle of the RECTANGULAR FOV = 2 acos( cos(angle_width/2) . cos(angle_height/2) )
+        where diagonal angle = 2 acos( cos(angle_width/2) . cos(angle_height/2) )

     .. figure:: circular_maneuver.png
         :scale: 75 %
         :align: center

 2. :code:`"@type":"SINGLE_ROLL_ONLY"`

-    This maneuver option indicates that the pointing axis can be maneuvered about the roll axis (= y-axis of the NADIR_POINTING frame) over a (single) range indicated by minimum and maximum roll angles.
+    This maneuver option indicates that the instrument pointing axis can be maneuvered about the roll axis (= y-axis of the *NADIR_POINTING* frame) over a (single) range indicated by minimum and maximum roll angles.
 The resulting FOR characterized by a proxy-sensor is as follows:

-    * The proxy-sensor orientation is at a roll-position (wrt to the NADIR_POINTING frame) as follows:
+    * The proxy-sensor orientation is at a roll-position (wrt to the *NADIR_POINTING* frame) as follows:

         roll position = rollMin + 0.5 * (rollMax - rollMin)

-    * If input sensor FOV is CIRCULAR:
+    * If instrument FOV is *CIRCULAR*:

-        proxy-sensor FOV is rectangular with:
+        proxy-sensor FOV is *RECTANGULAR* with:

-        angle width = (rollMax - rollMin) + input FOV diameter
+        angle width = (rollMax - rollMin) + instrument FOV diameter

-        angle height = input FOV diameter
+        angle height = instrument FOV diameter

-    * If input sensor FOV is RECTANGULAR:
+    * If instrument FOV is *RECTANGULAR*:

-        proxy-sensor FOV is rectangular with:
+        proxy-sensor FOV is *RECTANGULAR* with:

-        angle width  = (rollMax - rollMin) + input FOV angle width
+        angle width  = (rollMax - rollMin) + instrument FOV angle width

-        angle height = input FOV angle height
+        angle height = instrument FOV angle height

     .. figure:: single_rollonly_maneuver.png
         :scale: 75 %